lambertwijshakecreations/My_Code_Curriculum-Vitae/README.md

 13-09-2021

-I made the naxt page of my skillset.
+I made the next page of my skillset.
 I downsised the skilss to six important skills:

 - MS Office
 - HTML